BenWierszycki/tic-tac-toe-game/README.md

 </p>

-This repository contains a fully functioning tic tac toe (naughts and crosses) game that can be played between two people
+This repository contains python code for a fully functioning tic tac toe (naughts and crosses) game that can be played between two people